MCLDG-zz/fabric-on-eks/remote-org/README.md

 You can do this by either copying and pasting the file contents, or by using the SCP commands used below for copying certificates.

-### Step 2 - Obtain the certs/keys for the new org and copy to Fabric network
+### Step 2 - Create the certs/keys for the new org and copy to Fabric network
 On the EC2 instance in the new org.

 Run the script `./remote-org/step2-register-new-org.sh`.